 Like dark colors do, light colors reflect light instead of absorbing it.
 So why sunscreen?
 While wearing light colors will keep you cooler with light-fitting clothing, they’re not as effective at blocking the sun’s harmful rays from your skin.
 Cotton and linen clothes will keep you cooler than synthetics, which makes you sweat.
 So you remain protected by considering applying a daily lotion that contains SPF 30 and dress accordingly.

 Drinking and eating cold things helps us cool down.
 If you eat spicy foods, it can also help chill us out, because they induce sweating.
 A few frozen water bottles in the freezer can do a lot.
-Put one in your bed with you, when you sleep at n right, and one behind your neck, when you’re watching TV.
+Put one in your bed with you, when you sleep at n right, and one behind your neck when you’re watching TV.
 Bring it to drink—if you’re going out and about—slowly, leaving you with something extra cold to sip on.
 You’ll have a supply of cold water with you as the ice melts.

 Wait until evening to open windows to let cool air in, instead of opening them during the day, which makes your house hotter.
-Often people wonder why it doesn’t seem to help much on a hot day, when the open the window closest to them.
+Often people wonder why it doesn’t seem to help much on a hot day when you open the window closest to them.
 Opening windows across the room from one another, you can create a wind-tunnel effect that will cool you down, when one window will offer a slight breeze.

 To use on hot, overtired feet, try storing lotions or cosmetic toners in the fridge.

 The difference between a fan and an air conditioner are pretty dramatic, while a fan does use electricity.
 An average AC consumes about 900kWh per month, whereas a fan consumes about a tenth of that—a cost savings of more than $100 per month.
-Ask yourself, if flipping on a fan and putting on a pair of shorts will be just as good, before you crank you the AC.
+Ask yourself, if flipping on a fan and putting on a pair of shorts will be just as good before you crank you the AC.

-11. Ceiling Fans
+18. Ceiling Fans

-Set up your ceiling fan correctly, since most fans have 2 settings.
+Set up your ceiling fan correctly, since most fans have two settings.
 The first creates an updraft, which is useful in the winter months to displace warm air that has risen to the ceiling.
 The second for summertime use that pushes air down, creating a cooling breezing.
 Check to see if it’s the right setting during the summer months to ensure your fan is doing its job.

 In the summer, you can use your garden to your advantage.
 You can shave a few degrees off your indoor temperatures by strategically planting trees to limit light through windows.
 You’ll provide a little buffer between your home and sun by allowing ivy to crawl across your walls outside, similarly.
-When the temperature inside imply gets too unbearable, a nicely landscaped backyard that provides plenty of shade will give you a cool place to retire to.
+When the temperature outside gets too unbearable, a nicely landscaped backyard that provides plenty of shade will give you a cool place to retire to.

 Your attic is probably full of hot air rising right now.
-It can cause your air conditioner to work over time, when a mass of hot air above your head can warm the upper levels of your house.
+It can cause your air conditioner to work overtime when a mass of hot air above your head can warm the upper levels of your house.
 A simple way to cool things down is installing an attic fan to exhaust this air.